vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_hacs.md

 ## auto-entities

-Dynamic show entities base on a variance of sorting and filtering.
+Dynamically show entities based on a variance of sorting and filtering.

 Example: Show all temperature entities, sorted on temperature, round on no decimals and colored based on the temperature.